docelic/rsyncnow/README.md

 same partition), you should call `rsyncnow` multiple times with 1 source path in every invocation instead of once with multiple source paths.

-Rsyncnow doesn't put any restrictions on the rsync options one can use in either find or sync phase (options related to comparing/finding files, what to copy/sync, max bandwidth to use etc.).
+Rsyncnow doesn't put any restrictions on the rsync options that one can use in either find or sync phase (options related to comparing/finding files, what to copy/sync, max bandwidth to use etc.).
-See a myriad of options available in [rsync man page](https://download.samba.org/pub/rsync/rsync.1)
+See a myriad of options available in the [rsync man page](https://download.samba.org/pub/rsync/rsync.1)

 ## Feedback